 espiritu santo vanuatu

 Lonnoc Beach on the island of Espiritu Santo, Vanuatu © Jessica Palmer

-Espiritu Santo in Vanuatu has a fascinating war history
+Santo Vanuatu has a fascinating war history

-There’s a lot of war history on the island of Espiritu Santo in Vanuatu and some of it will surprise you!
+There’s a lot of war history on the island of Santo in Vanuatu, and some of it will surprise you!
 However, because the island of Santo served only as a base for the troops, most of the history is more interesting than horrific.
 From snorkelling over dumped war equipment at Million Dollar Point to crashed aeroplanes in the jungle and leftover quonset huts, it’s a great introduction to learning about WWII.

+espiritu santo vanuatu